RxnRover/RxnRover/docs/source/user_resources/tutorials/mock_experiment/mock_experiment.rst

 Reactor Components
 ^^^^^^^^^^^^^^^^^^

 First, we will load some Reactor Components.
-To do this, click the "Load Controller" button in the top left.
+To do this, click the :guilabel:`Load Controller` button in the top left.
 Enter information to match the image below.

 .. _mock-experiment-load-hardware: